lucaong/wheels-pubsub/README.md

 // Subscribe to an event:
 ps.on("foo", cbk);

-// Publish event:
+// emit event:
-ps.publish("foo"); // Console will log "Event foo was triggered!"
+ps.emit("foo"); // Console will log "Event foo was triggered!"

-// Pass other arguments when publishing event: ps.on("bar", function( evt, arg1, arg2 ) {
+// Pass other arguments when emitting event: ps.on("bar", function( evt, arg1, arg2 ) {
 	console.log( "Received event " + evt + "with args " + arg1 + " and " + arg2 );
 });
-ps.publish("bar", 123, "abc"); // Console will log "Received event bar with arguments 123 and abc"
+ps.emit("bar", 123, "abc"); // Console will log "Received event bar with arguments 123 and abc"

 // Unsubscribe:
 ps.off("foo", cbk); // Unsubscribe `cbk` from event "foo"